MaAbbasi96/UnagiServer/shell/README.md

-api-hardstop -- deletes API from pm2 list , stops ngninx and mongodb api-reload -- reloads API only without delay api-status -- logs mongodb, nginx and API status
+api-hardstop -- deletes API from pm2 list , stops ngninx and mongodb api-reload -- reloads API only without delay api-status -- logs mongodb, nginx and API status api-restart -- restarts API ans also nginx and mongodb if "a" was passed as an argument (./api-restart.sh a)